Mental Health & Quitting: Depression, Anxiety, and Recovery

 How Smoking Creates the Illusion of Mental Health Support

 Nicotine reaches your brain within 10 seconds of inhalation.
-When it arrives, it triggers the release of several neurotransmitters:
+When it arrives, it triggers the release of several key neurotransmitters:

 This is why a cigarette feels like it helps with stress, sadness, and anxiety.
 In the moment, it does.
 Those neurotransmitters are real and their effects are real.